-Freshfield Nursery School recognise our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and children) are an important part of the wider safeguarding system for children and have an essential role to play in making our school a safe and secure setting; our children at the centre of all we do.
+At Freshfield Nursery School we recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and children) are an important part of the wider safeguarding system for children, and have an essential role to play in making our nursery school a safe and secure setting, our students at the centre of all we do.